Geranium hispidissimum

 What's the taxonomical classification of Geranium hispidissimum?

 Geranium hispidissimum belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae.
-The taxonomic hierarchy continues through the order Geraniales and the family Geraniaceae, ultimately reaching its specific classification within the genus Geraniuim and the species hispidissimum.
+Within this lineage, it is placed in the class Equisetopsida and the subclass Magnoliidae.
+The taxonomic hierarchy continues through the order Geraniales and the family Geraniaceae, eventually reaching its specific designation within the genus Geraniuim.
+Finally, the unique identity of this plant is established at the species level as hispidissimum.

 What are the morphological characteristics of this plant?